sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 # Scope

-ROCEv2 uses available SONIC Qos Maps, Scheduler, ECN, PFC features to achieve functionality which is detailed in other design documents.
+ROCEv2 uses available SONiC Qos Maps, Scheduler, ECN, PFC features to achieve functionality which is detailed in other design documents.
 This document describes the high level design changes done for ROCEv2 support and other enhancements done in SONiC to achieve better manageability.

 This document covers the following,

 1) NBI interface to initialize QoS buffers for PFC
 2) NBI interface to enable ROCE for PFC
 3) NBI interface to modify buffer pool